oroinc/documentation/user/back-office/system/integrations/payment-integration/paypal-services/express/paypal-express-prerequisites.rst

 #.
 Use the credentials to set up the production integration between PayPal Express and OroCommerce.

-.. note:: Remember NOT to select the **Sandbox Mode** check box as you are configuring the production integration.
+.. note:: Remember NOT to select the **Sandbox Mode** checkbox as you are configuring the production integration.

 .. include:: /include/include-links-user.rst